 5. A reporter once asked SatÅ what the reflections of light in his Photo-Respiration. works "represented" to him.
 SatÅ replied that he does not intend any representation.
 The spots of light merely represent where he stood shining the light into the camera.

+Larger versions of "#171 Monflanquin (South)" and "Brooklyn Bridge" are available.
+Fans should check out his faculty page with Tokyo University of the Arts and his collections in the Leslie Tonkonow gallery and the Haines gallery.
 "Feel Art Again" usually appears every Tuesday, Thursday, and Saturday.
-You can e-mail us at email@example.com with details of current exhibitions, for sources or further reading, or to suggest artists.
+You can e-mail us at firstname.lastname@example.org with details of current exhibitions, for sources or further reading, or to suggest artists.